saArbabi/look-like-a-star/README.md

 **Cat Image**
 <img src="generated_images/cat_gen.png" alt="Generated Images - Cat" width="600">

 These results are… unsettling.
-Since the model was trained exclusively on human faces, it can't adapt when guided toward non-human targets like animals.
+Since the model was trained exclusively on human faces, it can't adapt when guided toward non-human targets like cats and dogs.